- Home

 Frequently Asked Questions About This Report

-b.
-The global supplementary cementitious materials market size was estimated at USD 16.5 billion in 2025 and is expected to reach USD 17.7 billion in 2026.
+The global supplementary cementitious materials market size was valued at USD 16.5 billion in 2025 and is estimated at USD 17.7 billion for 2026.

 Need a Tailored Report?